Primary Source Workshops

 In this workshop, students work in teams to design an exhibit using historical objects.
 Students develop their historical thinking skills as they make decisions about what objects to include in the exhibit and what stories they tell.
 Each team presents their exhibit at the end of the program.
 Themes include “Whaling” and/or “The Charles W. Morgan,” “Collections Sampler: Objects from General Maritime History,” “The Changing Perceptions of Whales” and “Immigration: The Voyage to America.”

 Primary Source Workshop 2: Arctic Mystery

 Students become historian detectives as they unravel the clues found on two Museum objects.
 Collections staff will guide students through the workshop, encouraging participants to think like historians, read closely, source materials and weigh the evidence presented.
-This is a great workshop to help students understand methods historians use and the stories that primary sources tell.
+This workshop serves as an introduction to the inquiry process and other methods historians use to understand primary sources.